LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 #.
 Set :math:`y_n = \sum_{i=1}^r \alpha_i y_{n,i}`

 Here, :math:`s` denotes the number of stages, while :math:`r` denotes the number of sequential methods within the overall operator splitting scheme.
-Each of the sequential methods are independent can can be run in parallel.
+The sequential methods have independent flows which are combined in a linear combination to produce the next step.
 The real coefficients :math:`\alpha_i` and :math:`\beta_{i,j,k}` determine the particular scheme and properties such as the order.

 An alternative representation of the SplittingStep solution is